 Candidates who fail their Formal Examination, or who fail to present, will be automatically entered for the Autumn Supplemental Examination, unless debarred by the Examination Board.
 Students not so debarred must inform the Student Records and Examinations Office, in writing, before the end of July if they do not intend sitting the Autumn Supplemental Examination.
-Where a student fails to inform the Student Records and Examinations Office of his/her intention not to sit the Autumn Supplemental Examination, a judgement of "Absent" is recorded for module(s).
+Where a student fails to inform the Student Records and Examination not to sit the Autumn Supplemental Examination, a judgement of "Absent" is recorded for module(s).
 "Absent" is counted as an attempt at an examination.

-Repeat Year Arrangements 2021:
+Repeat Year Arrangements 2022:

-Students repeating the year in 2021 will repeat under the current regulations (i.e. the regulations outlined in the Marks and Standards 2021 Book).
+Students repeating the year in 2022 will repeat under the current regulations (i.e. the regulations outlined in the Marks and Standards 2022 Book).